Incumbent Erdogan claims victory in Turkey’s presidential runoff

 “I thank each member of our nation for entrusting me with the responsibility to govern this country once again for the upcoming five years,” he said.

-He ridiculed his challenger, Kemal Kilicdaroglu, for his loss, saying “bye bye bye, Kemal,” as supporters booed.
+He ridiculed his challenger for his loss, saying “bye bye bye, Kemal,” as supporters booed.

 “The only winner today is Turkey,” Erdogan said.